Citadel vs. Mercer Prediction, Game Preview: FCS Spring Football

 Citadel (0-0) vs Mercer (0-1) Game Preview

-The Bulldogs may be 0–4s at the end of their limited time, but this blow.
+The Bulldogs could be 0–4s in their limited-time finale, but it dealt a blow.

 This is the stronghold – you know what you are going to get.
-It runs the ball very well, it makes a big deep pass when it decides to throw it, and it takes the ball completely with its triple option attack.
+It runs the ball very well, it makes a big deep pass when it decides to throw it, and it plays the ball perfectly with its triple option attack.

 O what it will do, and Willie Eubanks – one of the best linebackers in FCS – leads a defense that should be able to stop Mercer from closing, but …